rcanton/avs-workshop-guide/workshop-guide/module-1/module-1-task-1/index.md

 2. Click **Connections**.
 3. Select the 3 ellipses next to the connection with the status of **Failed** and select **Delete**.

-## Option 2: ExpressRoute Global Reach Connection from AVS -> Customer's on-premises ExpressRoute
+### Option 2: ExpressRoute Global Reach Connection from AVS -> Customer's on-premises ExpressRoute

 ![](Mod1Task1Pic8.png)

 ExpressRoute Global Reach connects your on-premises environment to your Azure VMware Solution private cloud.
 The ExpressRoute Global Reach connection is established between the private cloud ExpressRoute circuit and an existing ExpressRoute connection to your on-premises environments.
 [Click here for more information.](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud)

-### Deployment Steps
+#### ExpressRoute Circuits in Azure Portal

 > NOTE: There are no ExpressRoute circuits setup in this environment.
 These steps are informational only.